Ted Gold

-Theodore "Ted" Gold (December 13, 1947 - March 6, 1970) was a member of Weather Underground who died in the 1970 Greenwich Village townhouse explosion.
+Theodore "Ted" Gold (December 13, 1947 - March 6, 1970) was a leader of the Columbia University chapter of Students for a Democratic Society who went on to join the Weather Underground.
+He was one of the leaders of the 1968 Columbia University protests.
+Gold died in the 1970 Greenwich Village townhouse explosion, when a bomb that other Weather Underground members were building exploded prematurely.

 Early years and education

-Gold, a red diaper baby, was the son of Hyman Gold, a prominent Jewish physician and of a mathematics instructor at Columbia University who had both been part of the Old Left.
-His mother was a statistician who taught at Columbia.
-His parents lived in an upper-middle-class high-rise apartment on Manhattan's Upper West Side.
+Gold's father was Hyman Gold, a prominent Jewish physician, and his mother was a mathematics instructor at Columbia University.
+Both had been members of the Old Left.
+The family lived in a high-rise apartment on Manhattan's Upper West Side.

-While Gold's father had gone to medical school, Gold's parents had experienced economic hardship, but Gold considered his parents affluent and upper-middle-class.
-In 1958, before he reached the age of 11, Gold had attended his first civil-rights demonstration in Washington, D.C.
+Gold's parents had experienced economic hardship, but he considered them upper-middle-class.
+In 1958, before he reached the age of 11, Gold had attended his first Civil Rights demonstration in Washington, D.C.
 As a boy, he had gone to summer camp with other red-diaper babies at Camp Kinderland (Yiddish for "Children's Land") in upstate New York.
-From 1959 to 1961 Gold attended Joan of Arc Junior High School (JHS 118) on 93rd Street between Amsterdam Avenue and Columbus Avenue.
+From 1959 to 1961, Gold attended Joan of Arc Junior High School (JHS 118) on 93rd Street between Amsterdam Avenue and Columbus Avenue.
 Gold attended Stuyvesant High School, an elite public high school in Manhattan, where he was a member of the school's cross-country track team, the Stamp Club, and the History and Folklore Society.

-Arriving at Columbia University in Fall 1964, Gold immediately became involved in campus Civil Rights Movement activity.
-He organized fund-raising activities for the Student Nonviolent Coordinating Committee (SNCC) Selma Project with Friends of SNCC at Columbia University, founded by Neal H. Hurwitz, College Class of '66.
-Gold identified more with SNCC activists than with the activists of any other Civil Rights Movement groups.
+Arriving at Columbia University in Fall 1964, Gold immediately became involved in campus Civil Rights movement activity.
+He organized fund-raising activities for the Student Nonviolent Coordinating Committee (SNCC) Selma Project with Friends of SNCC at Columbia University.
+Gold identified more with SNCC activists than with any other Civil Rights group.

 During his freshman year at Columbia College Gold lived at home with his parents.
-At the beginning of his sophomore year, however, he moved into an 8th-floor single dormitory room in Columbia University's Furnald Hall.
-Initially Gold had planned to major in mathematics at Columbia, but by his junior year in Fall 1966, Gold had decided that sociology was a more relevant field for him.
+At the beginning of his sophomore year, he moved into an 8th-floor single dormitory room in Columbia University's Furnald Hall.
+Initially Gold had planned to major in mathematics at Columbia, but by his junior year in Fall 1966, he had decided that sociology was a more relevant field for him.

-By late 1966 Gold had rejected many Old Left cultural and lifestyle values which he had come to regard as too "bourgeois", but he considered himself a Marxist and a communist who sought to establish "decentralized socialism" in the United States.
-If some other campus leftist would argue against a political position of his by stating that "Lenin wrote", or "Marx said", or "Mao says", however, Gold would generally reply by reminding the other leftist that "Marxism is a method and a tool, not a dogma".
+By late 1966, Gold had rejected many Old Left cultural and lifestyle values which he had come to regard as too "bourgeois", but he considered himself a Marxist and a communist who sought to establish "decentralized socialism" in the United States.
+If some other campus leftist would argue against a political position of his by stating that "Lenin wrote", or "Marx said", or "Mao says", Gold would generally reply that "Marxism is a method and a tool, not a dogma".

 In November 1966, Gold became active in helping to build a mass-based chapter of the Students for a Democratic Society (SDS) at Columbia.